ivelum/landing/content/blog/zero-downtime-deployment/index.md

 for debugging and testing.
 Over time, this cycle fuels tension in communication between developers and business teams.

-The good news is that it’s pretty much avoidable.
+The good news is that it's pretty much avoidable.
 Zero-downtime deployment addresses these challenges head-on.
 It allows teams to return to a rhythm of small, frequent updates, keeping development agile and the business side happy.

-Today, we’ll dive into the core principles of zero-downtime deployment for web applications.
+Today, we'll dive into the core principles of zero-downtime deployment for web applications.
 We use these methods at ivelum extensively, and while there could be some edge cases not covered here, we believe this post covers the basics for most projects.